rm511130/Tanzu-Workshop-TKGI/README.md

 - Log into Harbor using a browser: [`https://harbor.pks4u.com/`](https://harbor.pks4u.com/)

-- Now follow the example below, clicking where the yellow arrows are pointing, so you can get an idea of how Harbor works.
+- To get acquainted with Harbor's GUI, follow the example below, clicking where the yellow arrows are pointing, so you can get an idea of how Harbor works.
 Your userID has been given administrator privileges, so please be careful not to change Harbor's configuration.

 ![](./images/harbor-walk-through.png)